-Let's get some misconceptions off the table: Your kitchen redesign won't be as fast or easy as you've been led to believe on those "home makeover"

-TV shows.
-It's a serious financial investment, and it's a serious time investment.
-The construction process can shake up your life for several months - and the design process, while fun, takes even longer in many cases.
+Let's get some misconceptions off the table: Your kitchen redesign won't be through that? as fast or easy as you've been led to believe on those "home makeover" TV shows.
+It's a serious financial investment.
+The construction process can shake up your life for several investment, and it's a serious time months - and the design process, while fun, takes even longer in many cases.

-Why are you willing to put yourself through that?
+Why are you willing to put yourself